KenKundert/inform/README.rst

     error: data.in: file not found.

-An object of the Inform class is referred to as an informer (not to be confused with the print functions (objects of the InformantGenerator class), which are
-referred to as informants).
+An object of the Inform class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
 Once instantiated, an informer can be used to terminate the program or return a count of the number of errors that have occurred.

 .. code-block:: python